-\faHandORight \textbf{Key findings 4: Preference aligns with goal.} Through our survey analysis, we discovered that different types of chronic disease can significantly influence the adaptations and data preferences of users.
-Specifically, participants with cardiometabolic diseases showed a greater inclination towards app adaptations that align with their usage goals.
-This preference likely arises from the pressing need for self-management inherent in cardiometabolic diseases.
-The availability of various applications for the management of chronic diseases or multimorbidities in app stores underscores the importance of adaptation aligning with users' primary app usage goals and adding value to their overall app experience \cite{bricca2022quality}.
-This resonates with the overarching categoryobserved in the user study section (see Figure \ref{fig:surveykeyfinding}), emphasising the essential value brought by adaptations and their alignment with users' primary app usage goals \cite{trajkova2020alexa}.
-Understanding these dynamics is crucial for developers and designers aiming to create adaptations for mHealth applications that not only support individuals with chronic diseases but are also valued by them.
-There are numerous options and elements available for adaptation on the UI, but it is essential to \textit{prioritise those that align with the user's goals}.
-However, selecting the perfect solution from such diverse options is challenging, as it depends on individual user experiences and the type of application and its adaptations, as suggested by the study conducted by \citet{jameson2002pros}.
-However, ongoing research continues to try to offer recommendations and guidance to users, helping them select the most appropriate options based on the data available within the system \cite{reinecke2013knowing}. \begin{Summary}{Summary of survey findings}{quantitative}Our survey participants have a wide range of preferences regarding adaptations and the types of data they sought to adapt.
-These preferences are observed to be influenced by demographic variables, including nationality, age, and the specific types of chronic diseases being managed by the participants.
-Such insights underscore the importance of considering diverse demographic factors in designing adaptive systems for chronic disease management.
-The survey data analysis yielded four key findings, covering the prevalence of multimorbidity in chronic disease, varied usage patterns among users, cultural and contextual differences, and the necessity of alignment with users' goals and preferences.
-These four key findings offer context information or complement the qualitative findings derived from our interview and focus group investigations. \end{Summary}
+\item [\textbf{KF4}]\textbf{Preference aligns with goal.} Participants with cardiometabolic diseases showed a greater inclination toward adaptations that align with their usage goals.
+This preference likely arises from the urgent need for self-management inherent in cardiometabolic diseases.
+The availability of various applications for the management of chronic diseases or multimorbidities in the App Store underscores the importance of adapting to user primary usage goals and adding value to their overall application experience \cite{bricca2022quality}.
+This resonates with the overarching category observed in the user study section (see Figure \ref{fig:surveykeyfinding}), emphasizing the essential value brought by adaptation and its alignment with users' primary usage goals \cite{trajkova2020alexa}.
+Selecting the perfect solution from such diverse options is challenging, as it depends on individual user experiences and the type of application and its adaptations, as suggested by the study conducted by \citet{jameson2002pros}, while ongoing research continues to try to offer recommendations and guidance to users, helping them select the most appropriate options based on the data available within the system \cite{reinecke2013knowing}. \end{enumerate}